learn-awesome/learn/README.md

-# Learn Awesome
+# LearnAwesome

 [![Gitter](https://img.shields.io/badge/-Gitter-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://gitter.im/learn-awesome/community)
 [![Twitter](https://img.shields.io/badge/-Twitter-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://twitter.com/learn_awesome)

 #### Awesome learning resources organized by topics, formats and difficulty.
+Optimal learning paths for any topic.

 # Development Setup with Vagrant